lihive/hive-lib/docs/hive-lib.md

 </td><td>

-A function typically invoked for a coordinates's neighbors, where neighbor and stack refer to some coordinate's neighboring coordinate and stack, and direction refers to the relative direction of the neighbor from the original coordinate.
+**_(BETA)_** A function typically invoked for a coordinates's neighbors, where neighbor and stack refer to some coordinate's neighboring coordinate and stack, and direction refers to the relative direction of the neighbor from the original coordinate.

 </td></tr>